rbk-WeekOff-Project-GroupSix/rbk-WeekOff-Project-GroupSix/README.md

 # Expenses Record

 > Expense Record is a simple expense tracking application.
-Allows you to monitor your spending pattern.
+Allows you to monitor your spending Record.

 ## Team